tjfreeborn1/US_DICOM_Renamer/README.md

 The application generates a summary text file (**summary.txt**) to log important actions during the renaming process with the GUI.
 These actions include the start and stop time of the session and a list of renamed files (including original names).
 This summary is to support evaluation of renaming activities in case there is an unexpected GUI error or process exception that causes the renaming session to end before completing all images.

 ## Demonstrations
+Below are examples of navigating and using the application to load an ultrasound directory, select a region of interest for filename generation, and renaming files.

 ### Loading Ultrasound Directory
 Navigate to the highest-level directory that DICOM images are stored within.
 After selecting, application will scan all sub-folders to identify DICOM images for renaming and open/display the first image to start the renaming process.